-This fennel citrus salad is incredibly simple but has a fantastic mix of sweet juiciness and savory crunch.
-Makes a great side salad or light lunch.
+This Sicilian fennel orange salad is incredibly simple but has a fantastic mix of sweet juiciness and savory crunch.
+It makes a great side salad or light lunch.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.